Fatehpur Sikri: Architecture

-Fatehpur Sikri sits on rocky ridge, 3 km in length and 1 km wide and palace city is surrounded by a 6 km wall on three sides with the fourth bordered by a lake.
+Fatehpur Sikri sits on a rocky ridge, 3 km in length and 1 km wide, and the palace city is surrounded by a 6 km wall on three sides with the fourth bordered by a lake.
 The city is generally organised around this 40 m high ridge, and falls roughly into the shape of a rhombus.
 The general layout of the ground structures, especially the "continuous and compact pattern of gardens and services and facilities" that characterised the city leads urban archaeologists to conclude that Fatehpur Sikri was built primarily to afford leisure and luxury to its famous residents.

 The dynastic architecture of Fatehpur Sikri was modelled on Timurid forms and styles.
 The city was built massively and preferably with red sandstone.
 Gujarati influences are also seen in its architectural vocabulary and decor of the palaces of Fatehpur Sikri.
 The city's architecture reflects both the Hindu and Muslim form of domestic architecture popular in India at the time.
 The remarkable preservation of these original spaces allows modern archaeologists to reconstruct scenes of Mughal court life, and to better understand the hierarchy of the city's royal and noble residents.

 It is accessed through gates along the 5 mi long fort wall, namely, Delhi Gate, the Lal Gate, the Agra Gate and Birbal's Gate, Chandanpal Gate, The Gwalior Gate, the Tehra Gate, the Chor Gate, and the Ajmeri Gate.
 The palace contains summer palace and winter palace for Queen Mariam-uz-Zamani commonly known as Jodha Bai.

 Some of the important buildings in this city, both religious and secular are: